Chingiz Ildyrym: Early life

 Ildyrym was born to the Kurdish family of a landowner in Qubadli settlement of Zangezur uyezd of Elisabethpol Governorate (present day Azerbaijan) on 10 July 1890.
-He studied at a local school established by his father, continued his secondary education in Shusha and then Vladikavkaz completing it in 1909.
+He studied at a local school established by his father, continued his secondary education in Shusha and then Vladikavkaz, completing it in 1909.
 He was then admitted to Saint Petersburg Polytechnical University to study mount-mining.
 While a student, he lost his father and had to work around the clock to be able to support himself.
 In 1916, he graduated from the university with a specialty in Metallurgy Engineering and got a job at Ayvaz plant.
-Involved in public protests after Russia's February Revolution, he took a part in the gathering to meet Vladimir Lenin returning from Finland at Saint Peterburg railway station on 3 April 1917.
-Impressed by his speech, Ildyrym decided to commit himself to the communist movement.
+Involved in public protests after Russia's February Revolution, he took part in the gathering to meet Vladimir Lenin returning from Finland at Saint Peterburg railway station on 3 April 1917.
+Impressed by Lenin's speech, Ildyrym decided to commit himself to the communist movement.

 Political career

 Having joined the ranks of the Bolsheviks, Ildyrym proposed to create Muslim Labor Red Army, then called Ildyrymmiye, which would defend the Bolshevik governments in regions of Azerbaijan.
 The first Ildyrymmiye was established in June 1918 in Petrograd and Simal.
 The same year, Ildyrymmiye army of 2,000 Azerbaijanis fought against the White Army in Astrakhan during the Russian Civil War but due to involvement of Armenian Dashnaks siding with Bolsheviks in massacres of Azerbaijanis during March Days of 1918, Bolsheviks lost their support among Azerbaijanis and the army soon dissolved.
 In 1919, he returned to Shusha and continued propagating communism.
-During the existence of Azerbaijan Democratic Republic, Ildyrym served as Deputy Commander of Azerbaijani Navy and chief of the harbor under Musavat's leadership although he was a Bolshevik.
+During the short-lived Azerbaijan Democratic Republic (ADR), Ildyrym served as Deputy Commander of Azerbaijani Navy and chief of the harbor under Musavat's leadership although he was a Bolshevik.
 In 1919, he established a special navy expedition to handle transportation of oil to Russia.

 On 27 April, when the 11th Red Army was invading Baku, Ildyrym played an important role in overthrowing the ADR government.
 With a number of soldiers, he entered Baku Navy school and disarmed the cadets.
 Later in the day, he captured positions in Bailov, completely taking over the shipyard.
-All prisoners held in Bailov prison were let free, among them well known revolutionaries Rahim Huseynov, Dadash Bunyadzade and Gasim Ismayilov.
-Once the center of Baku was taken, the Bolsheviks led by Ildyrym surrounded the National Assembly of Azerbaijan with artillery and presented an ultimatum to Musavat government.
-On early morning hours of 28 April 1920, after debates in the parliament, the government agreed to terms of the Bolsheviks and ADR ceased to exit.
-With the establishment of Communist regime in Azerbaijan, Chingiz Ildyrym was appointed the first People's Commissar for Military and Naval Affairs of Azerbaijan.
+All prisoners held in Bailov prison were released, among them well known revolutionaries Rahim Huseynov, Dadash Bunyadzade and Gasim Ismayilov.
+Once the center of Baku was taken, the Bolsheviks led by Ildyrym surrounded the National Assembly of Azerbaijan with artillery and presented an ultimatum to the Musavat government.
+In the early morning hours of 28 April 1920, after debates in the parliament, the government agreed to terms of the Bolsheviks and ADR ceased to exit.
+With the establishment of the Communist regime in Azerbaijan, Chingiz Ildyrym was appointed the first People's Commissar for Military and Naval Affairs of Azerbaijan.